All Episodes

 dan friesen

-So, we get another call, and this fella tries to compliment Charlotte, and Alex is not going to have any of that.
+So they get another call, and this fella tries to compliment Charlotte, and Alex is not going to have any other calls.

 jordan holmes